axeltanjung/credit_scoring/README.md

-# Credit Scoring Analytics for Credit Card Product using Logistic Regression Algorithm
+# Credit Scoring Analytics for Credit Card Product using Logistic Regression Algorithms
 **1. Introduction & Background**

 A.	Introduction